Progressive Web Apps (PWAs): Benefits, Components, and How They Work

 3. Responsive Web Design

-• Media Queries: CSS media queries are employed to apply specific styles depending on the device’s characteristics, such as width, height, and orientation.
+• Media Queries: Developers use CSS media queries to apply styles based on device width, height, and orientation.
 This allows the app to alter its layout for mobile, tablet, or desktop devices, enhancing user experience on every platform.

 4. HTTPS (Hypertext Transfer Protocol Secure)